5th November 2018 (VOD Premiere)

 Though Lady Marian’s prompt capture is a blow to those hoping to buck gender roles, it does give the movie a much needed shot in the arm.
 Once Robin Hood launches his endearingly crap rescue attempt, RH: TR begins to show its goofy, crowd-pleasing heart.

 Gone are the ponderous speeches about loyalty and taking a stand against the powers that be.
 Instead we get an enormous cannibal henchman called Brimstone and a secondary villain who spends a good ten minutes of the film stark naked, cupping his junk while he screams at his lackeys.
 I cannot overstate how much of an improvement this is.

 Best of all, director Nicholas Winter knows how to keep his silly (mis)adventure moving.
 RH: TR is the very model of economy, clocking in at a brisk 85 minutes.
-It’s never too long before you’re into the next overwrought sword fight, or hammy, lip-smacking monologue by the Sheriff of Nottingham (played here by James Oliver Wheatley, inspired it seems by Nicolas Cage’s habit of starting to shout HALFWAY THROUGH A SENTENCE).
+It’s never too long before you’re into the next overwrought sword fight, or hammy monologue by the Sheriff of Nottingham (played here by James Oliver Wheatley, who seems inspired by Nicolas Cage’s habit of shouting HALFWAY THROUGH A SENTENCE).

 Yes, the sword fights seem like half-speed rehearsals that were filmed “just in case.”
 Sure, the jagged editing occasionally has you wondering what the Christ just happened.
 But the important thing is the pace, which Winter never allows to drag.
 In the VOD arena, dodgy fight scenes and dumb characters can be excused, if not celebrated.
 But boring your audience?
 That’s unforgivable.
 Robin Hood: The Rebellion is many things, but dull is not one of them.
 For the love of God though, do not forget the beer.